How to Start a Trucking Company (2026)

 - Drug & alcohol testing program — Required for all CDL drivers.
 You must enroll in a DOT-compliant consortium that handles pre-employment, random, post-accident, reasonable suspicion, return-to-duty, and follow-up testing.
 Costs $50-$150 per driver per year.

 - ELD (Electronic Logging Device) — Required for all CMVs in interstate commerce under the FMCSA ELD mandate.
-Must be installed and operational before your first dispatch.
-Access Motive ELD Setup →
+You will install your ELD after your authority is active — see our Post-Authority Checklist for ELD setup details.

 - IFTA (International Fuel Tax Agreement) — Required for vehicles over 26,000 lbs or with 3+ axles operating in two or more jurisdictions.
 Apply through your base state.
 Quarterly fuel tax reporting is mandatory.